 Preparing for the Next Purchase

-One of the downsides to spending cash is that it ties up money that you could use for other purposes otherwise.
+One of the downsides to spending cash is that it ties up money you could use for other purposes otherwise.
 For instance, if you have student loans, you might feel that you want to take care of them before making a major purchase.
 Luckily, you don’t always have to decide between the two.
 If you have debt from school, look into refinancing it.
-Many people find they can save money by getting better interest rates.
+Many people find they can by getting better interest rates.
 Using a student loan calculator allows you to preview your potential savings from refinancing.

 Do You Really Need a New One?